 Sell Stuff Online

-Selling stuff online was probably the earliest ways of earning side cash through the internet.
+Selling stuff online was probably one of the earliest ways of earning side cash through the internet.

-Remember the days when Craigslist used to be a go-to buy and sell site, before eBay, LetGo, and Facebook Marketplace swooped into the picture?
+Remember the days when Craigslist used to be a go-to buy and sell site, before eBay, OfferUp, and Facebook Marketplace came into the picture?

 Well, today, there are basically thousands of websites catering to various niches.
-For example, Etsy is a marketplace that promotes handmade items of its creative community, so you can sell crocheted scarves or similar items here.
+For example, Etsy is a marketplace that promotes handmade items of its creative community, so you can sell various crafts here.

 Earn Quick Cash The Right Way